alfrix/docs/docs/library/chailove.md

 ## Features

-RetroArch-level settings or features that the ChaiLove core respects.
+Frontend-level settings or features that the ChaiLove core respects.

 | Feature           | Supported |
 |-------------------|:---------:|